RuslanTsykaliak/next.js-news-blog/notes.md

 - Text Editor
 - Replace API with Actions
 - Add useOptimistic
-- Remove need for the URL
+- Remove the need for the URL